ThatGuyThimo/pro-2-8-LLM-30-sec/README.md

 ## Features
 Not developed yet...
-- Maybe discord integartion
+- Maybe discord integartion.
-- maybe multilingual
+- maybe multilingual.

 Only time will tell.